MatteoPerona/usa-power-outage-analysis/README.md

 >Do states with a high number of outages per capita have higher instances of intentional attack?
 >

 While we can say nothing for certain, the permutation tests above indicate that there is likely a relationship between the number of outages per capita and seeing higher instances of intentional attack.
+In the future I hope to explore this subject in greater depth, and hopefully gain some insight into why Delaware's proportion of outages caused by intentional attack and their outage per capita are both so high compared to their respecitve means.